djomo-moungoue/PowerShellScripting/README.md

 More details about the ExecutionPolicy [here](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.security/get-executionpolicy?view=powershell-7.3)

-### Use the winget tool to install and manage applications from PowerShell the command line
+### Use the winget tool to install and manage applications from PowerShell command line
 The Official Documentaion is [here](https://learn.microsoft.com/en-us/windows/package-manager/winget/)

 Open the documentation of Winget command